wenckerm1lder/Rgstry-roof/README.md

 `pip install git+https://gitlab.com/cincan/cincan-registry`

-Tool is not currently in pip, but might be in future.
+Tool is not currently in pip, but should be in future.

 ## Usage